masenmatthews/Angular-JS_TapRoom/README.md

 * Make abv show up as a specific shade based on %

-* Make prices over $8 / pint show up as Gold and under $8 show as Green
+* Make prices over $8 / pint show up as Magenta and under $8 show as Green

+* Don't show a beer if the keg has no pints  <--

+* Implement beer description modal when beer is clicked on

+* Add descriptions to beer (and a picture?)

+* Implement "order" button on modal so customer can order a beer or close

+* Implement subtraction of pints when clicked and bought

+* Add a note to menu if a keg is low

+* Implement pint subtraction from the appropriate keg when "order" button is clicked.

+* Implement employee login (changes "Employee Login" to "Employee Use")

+* Implement a modal for Employee Use

+* Alert logged in employee when a keg is low

+* Move Add Keg to employee modal

+* Move Edit Keg to employee modal

+* Do we need to make sure edited values don't reset?
+Add firebase?

 * Pretty up the UI